fusionengine-org/fusion/docs/legacy/v4/wiki/events-keys.md

 ## Keys
-We use Pygame for this, here are our key bindings to the sdl2 keys:
+We use Pygame for this, here are our key bindings to the pygame keys:
 ```python
   KEY_UNKNOWN = pg.K_UNKNOWN
   KEY_RETURN = pg.K_RETURN